 "Great," mumbled T'wou, "Unexpected visits from not one but two Eccentric LSVs."

 "Not Eccentric," the ship said, emphasising the capitalization carefully, "Just a bit eccentric, perhaps.
-They are both members of the Compass Adjustment Group."
+They are both members of the Compass Alignment Group."

 "Is it true that the Thinking Things Through had no passengers other than you and Ingeta?" he asked, "And it hadn't had other passengers for a long time?"